How to Help Students Understand Play Structure

 ✨ Activity #4: Culminating Activity for the Series on Story Structure

-Video Lesson on Story Structure
+Video Lesson on Teaching Play Structure

 Here’s the grand finale— a culminating activity worthy of a standing ovation!